 1 point - Post a comment on her photos

 When 32348 reaches 200 Chic Points, she will be in the Style Council!

-i’m from cali too and i know the feeling. been to new york during winter break when i was in school and i say, invest in layers…turtlenecks, thermals, long underwear, thick socks, mittens, scarves…the whole nine yards. wool because it’s warm and it looks nice. i’m not a fan of puffers….if anything, i’d bring a raincoat to fight the snow/rain while wearing thick warm sweaters underneath.posted about 4 years ago
+i’m from cali too and i know the feeling. been to new york during winter break when i was in school and i say, invest in layers…turtlenecks, thermals, long underwear, thick socks, mittens, scarves…the whole nine yards. wool because it’s warm and it looks nice. i’m not a fan of puffers….if anything, i’d bring a raincoat to fight the snow/rain while wearing thick warm sweaters underneath.posted over 7 years ago

 Wool is awesome, because it’s classic and it is one of the only materials that still locks in warmth when wet.
 Puffers tend to be just bulky; unless you’re really doing a snow sport (sledding, skiing, etc) wool will get you through everything.
 And I agree with oyitsjess; layers!posted over 7 years ago